Hidden-Histories/Public-Resources/documentation/ARpoiseGlossary.md

 .

 ## Layer:
 An **ARpoise** layer is an individual AR experience or project.
-A single location in the real world can have multiple layers at exactly the same site, each of them a separate AR layer.
+- A single location in the real world can have multiple layers at exactly the same site, each of them a separate AR layer.
 - When you stand at that site, the **ARpoise** and **AR-vos** apps will show you a list of layers available for you there.
+You select one from the list to view it.
 - Artists set up and edit their AR layers in the **porPOIse** user interface.

 .